 It inherits the AbstractList class and implements List interface.

 The important points about Java ArrayList class are:

 Hierarchy of ArrayList class

 As shown in the above diagram, Java ArrayList class extends AbstractList class which implements List interface.
-The List interface extends Collection and Iterable interfaces in hierarchical order.
+The List interface extends the Collection and Iterable interfaces in hierarchical order.